VladimirSFilippov/node-red-contrib-broadlink/README.md

 ### v2.1.1 (latest)

 * Enhancement: Added new RM4 device types 61a2 and 62bc.
 Issues #44 & #45.
-* Enhancement: Added cloud based device identification in the Discover node with additional dignostic data.
+* Enhancement: Added cloud based device identification in the Discover node with additional diagnostic data.
 Issue #42.

 Note - RF learn and send may not be working yet on the RM Pro 4 series but should be working in the earlier RM Pro units, although I don't have either to test with.